Why should I visit the dentist regularly?

 Cosmetic dentistry improves the appearance of your smile.
 Teeth whitening, orthodontics, veneers and tooth-colored restorative work are often considered “cosmetic” treatments.
 Contact our office today to find out how these treatments can improve your smile!

 I’ve lost a tooth.
 What are my options for replacing it?

 When a patient has lost a tooth, our office provides many ways for our dentist to restore your smile.
 Some common restorative treatments include: dental bridges, dentures (complete or partial) and dental implants.
-Dr. Elizabeth Kim will complete a restoration examination and determine what treatment will best fit your needs.
+Our team will complete a restoration examination and determine what treatment will best fit your needs.

 What is a root canal?

 Root canals treat damage that occurs inside of the tooth.
 During this treatment our dentist will remove damaged tissue, clean the site and repair the tooth using a biocompatible material and restoration treatment.
 Throughout your root canal, our dentist will do his best to make sure you feel as comfortable as possible.

 What is orthodontics?

 Orthodontic treatments help improve the alignment of a patient’s teeth, bite and jaws.
 Orthodontists have received dental school training, along with two to three years of orthodontic training.

 When should my child receive their first orthodontic screening?

 To help ensure that your child’s teeth develop properly, orthodontic institutions recommend young patients come in for their first orthodontic examination around age seven.
 By this time, our dentist can examine the erupted teeth and come up with an early treatment plan.